 Product development cost pertain to the capitalized cost of developing certain packages or products for specific customers.
-Management believes that it is probable that future economic benefits that are attributable to product development cost will flow to the entity and the cost of the asset can be measured reliably, thus, met the requirements of PAS 38, Intangible Assets, for capitalization.
+Management believes that it is probable that future economic benefits that are attributable to product development cost will flow to the entity and the cost of the asset can be measured reliably, thus, met the requirements

+PAS 38, Intangible Assets, for capitalization.

-As of December 31, 2023 and 2022, carrying amounts of product development cost amounted to \$8,148,906 and \$9,069,547, respectively, as disclosed in Note 14.
+As of September 30, 2024 and December 2023, carrying amounts of product development cost amounted to \$7,489,474 and \$8,148,906, respectively, as disclosed in Note 14.